milliganci/Quasi-Stationary-MedCyclones/README.md

 ## Tutorial
 ### 1 Load your Data

-Use QSsetup.ipynb to upload your data.
+Use QS_setup.ipynb to upload your data.
 In line x and x you can define the temporal and spatial extent of your analysis.
 The set of cyclone tracks you focus on will finally be displayed as a table.
 Each track point (row index) of a cyclone (id) represents the minimum pressure at the cyclone center (hPa) at a specific step in time (year, month, day, time) and space (lon, lat).

 ![image](https://github.com/user-attachments/assets/f3755185-2042-4e69-9580-8cfe96d092c4)

 ### 2 Calculate the Stationarity Metrics

-Use QSmetrics.ipynb to calculate the stationarity metrics of your data.
+Use QS_metrics.ipynb to calculate the stationarity metrics of your data.

 ### 3